akbarratt/rb109/LOG.md

 Logging my progress so I can make commits even on days I push no code.
 Numbering continued from RB101/LOG.md.
 Newest entries first.

+### Day 183: Thursday August 26, 2021

+**Pomodoros Completed**: 6

+**Today's Progress**:
+- [x] Fix `git`
+- [x] Clone `ls_notes` repo to local Documents
+  - [x] Locate and delete duplicates
+- [x] SPOT Study Session at 4PM EDT

+**My Feelings**: I'm glad I attempted some practice questions yesterday because I think that prepared me to make good use of today's SPOT study session.
+Still need to review my answers in more depth but got some clarity from the lead and other students.
+Also wrestled with some `GitHub` authentication issues and backed up my notes.

 ### Day 182: Wednesday August 25, 2021

 **Pomodoros Completed**: 10